-Missed Exams/Quizzes/Labs etc.
+Missed Exams/Quizzes/Labs, etc.

-Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
+Make-up exams, quizzes, and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
-Accommodations can be made to honour community needs and traditional practices.
-Some missed labs or other activities may not be able to be accommodated.
+Some missed labs or other activities maynot be able to be accommodated.
 Please consult with your instructor.